 - Use a clean dry cutting board and knife.
 The knife may get sticky while cutting, notice the knife getting sticky, wipe it dry with a paper towel.

-- If the okra is long, cut it into half after making the vertical slits so they cook evenly without losing the shape in the air fryer.
+- If the okra is long, cut it in half after making the vertical slits so they cook evenly without losing the shape in the air fryer.

 - If you have a smaller air fryer cook the okra in 2 batches.